nawarian/dumm/README.md

 # Current State
 ![Rendering automap + root node](current-state.png)

-The above screen has only one color, because all columns are rendered using the same color.
-Due to an error on the BSP Traversal.
-But the fact we see a single color means that we're filling the entire screen, which is what should happen :D
+The screen shows a default spacing taken for Ceiling and Floor.

+Every solid object has a texture (from WAD definitions) and such definitions set a texture name.
+For each texture name I adopted a random color and cached it.
+That's how the two columns appear with the same colors on the screen.

 # Roadmap